 I copy the following from notes written on my very first evening alone in France, under my own steam…

 After the fear and stress of today, my first solo journey in foreign lands, a simple lay-by provides a tranquil oasis and I feel completely at ease now.
 Clear bird song echoes all around and only the occasional grumble of passing traffic disturbs the scene.
 The sun’s rays are gentle now after the searing heat of the day and I’m sitting at a concrete picnic bench bathing in its warm glow, watching the birds busy feasting on the insects that swarm all around.
 Beautiful trees shade my little van; not tall but bushy with small, dark crimson leaves shaped like the Canadian Maple.
 To my left, a thick green wood runs down the valley.
-The river Dordogne maybe ¾ mile away, like a swathe of the palest blue silk winding its way through the fields.
+The river Cher maybe ¾ mile away, like a swathe of the palest blue silk winding its way through the fields.
 Pastel shaded meadows are lined with verdant woods of rich deep greens.
 A town on the opposite bank provides the only eyesore of industrial units.
 A wonderful old manor house nestles at the foot of the hill below me, almost Cotswold stone in colour, but classic French style.
 A row of arched Gothic windows and one large round one like a Tudor rose makes me wonder if it’s a priory of some sort (driving on next morning, I find a nearby signpost – it is indeed, an abbey).
 A grand avenue of sturdy trees line the drive, their foliage and lower branches all neatly levelled bringing to mind a row of fair weather cumulus.
-Heavy white cattle graze the meadows, plump and content.
-Bright yellow patches of hemp in the distance recall the day’s drive down through northern France, and the huge open fields of startling yellows and greens.
+Heavy white cattle graze the meadows, and bright yellow patches of hemp in the distance recall the day’s drive down through northern France, and the huge open fields of startling yellows and greens.
 Are those trees Copper Beeches, I wonder.
 Mum would’ve known – and how she would’ve loved this adventure!
 A terrible waste to have all this beauty to myself and no one to share it with.
 The grass is thick with buttercups and daisies, and just a touch of warm breeze brings a scent of pollen to the nostrils as it ruffles their delicate coloured heads.
 The sun is slowly working its way around to the west, but any fiery display will be hidden behind the hill down which we came to rest.
 Very tired now, a stressful day but here we are 300 miles on fuelled by fear and momentum alone, yet no major carnage so far.
 At least I have some idea of what to expect now – unlike this morning!
-I almost bottled it in that park, I was so scared.
-Those overhead lights are a worry, I so nearly missed several sets today.
+I almost chickened out in that park, I was so scared.

 We’re going again next week.
 My little van, the satnav and me…